exasol/transformers-extension/doc/user_guide/user_guide.md

 The extension provides two types of UDFs:
  - DownloaderUDF :  It is responsible to download the specified pre-defined model into the Exasol BucketFS.
  - Prediction UDFs: These are a group of UDFs for each supported task.
 Each of them uses the downloaded pre-trained model and perform prediction.
-These supported tasks:
+These are the supported tasks:
    1. Sequence Classification for Single Text
    2. Sequence Classification for Text Pair
    3. Question Answering